 Total cook time: 45 minutes – 1 hour

 2. Splash some olive oil into a pan and turn on the heat.
-Add in the onions and sweet potato and cook until onions go clear.
+Add in the onions and sweet potato and cook until the onions go clear.
 The sweet potato will be part cooked at this point and will continue to cook and soften when the rest of the curry is added.

-3. Drain the chickpeas / pulses and rinse them before adding them to the pan.
+3. Drain the chickpeas and/or pulses and rinse them before adding them to the pan.
 Sometimes I leave them to cook for 5 minutes, sometimes I don’t.
 It doesn’t really matter, whatever you fancy!

 4. Next add in the two cans of chopped tomatoes, the can of coconut milk and the tablespoon of massaman curry paste.

 5. Give everything a good stir and reduce the heat.
-If you’re cooking quinoa or rice from scratch (not a packet) nows the time to get it cooking!
+If you’re cooking quinoa or rice from scratch (not a packet), now’s the time to get it cooking!

-6. Leave for 20-25 minutes stirring every 5 minutes until the liquid reduces to a creamy curry consistency
+6. Leave for 20-25 minutes stirring every 5 minutes until the liquid reduces to a creamy curry consistency.

 7. Test the vegetables with a fork to check they are soft through.
 When cooked, add the large handful of spinach on top until it wilts with the heat and then season with some salt and pepper to taste.

 I can’t do this without you.

-Pin this for later…
+Pin and save this blog post for later…